mimachniak/sysopslife.pages/_posts/2021-05-01-M365-Lab-Setup-Office-and-Intune.md

 ![](/assets/images/M365-Lab/M365-Tenant-decision.png)

 --------------------------
-## First Azure Active Directory Tenant
+## First Azure Active Directory Tenant that will host our data.

-Why we need new Azure Active Directory Tenanta ?
+Why we need new Azure Active Directory Tenant ?

 * New **tenant** will be created because your organization starts testing Microsoft 365.
 * New **tenant** will be crated if our organization migrate from on-prem solutions to Microsoft365.